takelwerk/takelage-doc/doc/tools/rake.md

 In takelage it is used as a command wrapper.
 Nothing fancy, only a wrapper.
-Rakefiles should be short and easy to read. rake handles project specific tasks like
+Most Rakefiles should be short and easy to read. rake handles project specific tasks like
 “test the build” or “tag the image”.